ian-coccimiglio/skeletal_muscle_toolbox/README.md

 This resource serves to gather, distribute, and document pipelines amd tools relating to skeletal muscle imaging, particularly those that operate within FIJI and ImageJ.

+If you use any of the tools in this toolbox, remember to cite the original author using the table below!

 ## Pipelines

 | Pipeline Name and Publication | Description | Source | Citation | License |